Sensation Award Winners

 Chester F. Collier, past president and show chairman and longtime member of the Westminster Kennel Club, was the inaugural Sensation Award winner.

-Mr. Collier became show chairman for Westminster in 1978 and his television experience began to shape the staging of the live event for television, helping Westminster become one of the most popular shows on cable, with millions of viewers.
+Mr. Collier became show chairman for Westminster in 1978.
+His television experience began to shape the staging of the live event for television, helping Westminster become one of the most popular cable shows, with millions of viewers.
 Through these efforts, the Annual Westminster Kennel Club Dog Show became a popular fixture on national television.

-A native of Boston, Mr. Collier became involved with purebred dogs in the 1960s, showing Bouviers des Flandres.
+A native of Boston, Mr. Collier, became involved with purebred dogs in the 1960s, showing Bouviers des Flandres.
 In addition to his Westminster roles, he is a past president and board member for the American Bouvier des Flandres Club, the Westchester Kennel Club, and the Eastern Dog Club.
-He served as an AKC Delegate for a number of years and sat on the American Kennel Club's Board of Directors from 1986 to 1990.
+He served as an AKC Delegate for several years and sat on the American Kennel Club's Board of Directors from 1986 to 1990.
 The Club was honored to have him judge Best in Show at Westminster in 2000.

 2009: William F. Stifel